California Prunes and Dried Plums

 The prized California Dried Plum was born when agriculturists brought the legendary Petite d’Agen plum from Southwest France to California during the Gold Rush and grafted it onto wild American plum stock.

 The state’s largest production area is in the Sacramento and San Joaquin Valleys.
-Approximately 99 percent of the U.S. supply and 48 percent of the world’s supply are produced in California.
+Approximately 99 percent of the U.S. supply and approximately 40 percent of the world’s supply are produced in California.

 California Dried Plums are the not-so-secret ingredients that are irresistible and good for you, too!